Addressing anti-social behaviour

 - promote responsible service and consumption of alcohol

 - prevent or reduce alcohol-related harm.

-The City supports the accords that are overseen by the Office of Liquor, Gaming and Racing in NSW as part of a widespread approach to reducing alcohol-related harm and anti-social behaviour.
+The City supports the accords that are overseen by Liquor & Gaming NSW as part of a widespread approach to reducing alcohol-related harm and anti-social behaviour.